krHasan/sandbox-spring/README.md

 ## Troubleshooting
 ### Common Errors
-- **EntityManagerFactory Not Found:** Ensure you have the correct EntityManagerFactory and TransactionManager configuration for each DataSource.
+- **EntityManagerFactory Not Found:** Ensure you have the correct `EntityManagerFactory` and `TransactionManager` configuration for each DataSource.
-- **Database Connection Issues:** Ensure that your MySQL databases are running and that the connection details in the application.yml or application.properties file are correct.
+- **Database Connection Issues:** Ensure that your MySQL databases are running and that the connection details in the `application.properties` file are correct.

 ## Contributing